square/square-nodejs-sdk/doc/api/gift-cards.md

 # Unlink Customer From Gift Card

-Unlinks a customer from a gift card
+Unlinks a customer from a gift card, which is also referred to as removing a card on file.

 ```ts
 async unlinkCustomerFromGiftCard(